Math Software Online: MathScore.com

 Solve.
 Round to hundredths if need be.
 Remember to label your answers.

-have you gone in feet?
+have you gone in kilometers?

 Complexity=3, Mode=time